YunoHost/doc/app_halcyon.md

 ## Limitations with YunoHost

-The app require a dedicaed domain like `halcyon.domain.tld`
+The app require a dedicated domain like `halcyon.domain.tld`

 ## Useful links